appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 Configuring APIs involves setting up and managing the various aspects of an API that allow it to function effectively.
 This can include defining the API's structure and capability, setting up authentication and authorization, and establishing connections with other systems or services.

 :::tip
 If you want to access an API that's not publicly available on the internet, you can use a service like [ngrok](https://ngrok.com/) to expose it.
-You can check [this](/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith#using-hostdockerinternal) documentation to learn more about connecting via ngrok.
+For more information, see [How to work with local APIs on Appsmith](/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith).
 :::

 ## API query editor